SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 The listed jar archive, **inventory-1.0.0-SNAPSHOT-swarm.jar** , is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**.
 Thorntail also creates a *war* packaging as a standard Java EE web app that could be deployed to any Java EE app server (for example, JBoss EAP, or its upstream WildFly project).

-Now let's write some code and create a domain model, service interface and a RESTful endpoint to access inventory:
+Now let\'s write some code and create a domain model, service interface and a RESTful endpoint to access inventory:

 ![Inventory RESTful Service]({% image_path mono-to-micro-part-1/wfswarm-inventory-arch.png %}){:width="80%"}

 ## Create Inventory Domain

-With our skeleton project in place, let's get to work defining the business logic.
+With our skeleton project in place, let\'s get to work defining the business logic.

 The first step is to define the model (definition) of an Inventory object.
 Since Thorntail uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!